-Paris is one of those cities that you're better off exploring during fall or spring, it's so packed with tourists during summer that it almost becomes unpleasant.
-Lines for the popular attractions are beyond ridiculous, there are school trips literally everywhere you go, and the Eiffel Tower?
-It's a nightmare during the tourist season, traffic jams are my personal hell and the stairs and elevators are nothing short of a traffic jam, almost claustrophobic.
-Honestly, you're better off having a glass of wine and some cheese from a picnic basket in the park surrounding the tower.
+Paris is one of those cities that you’re better off exploring during fall or spring.
+It’s so packed with tourists during summer that it almost becomes unpleasant.
+Lines for the popular attractions are beyond ridiculous; there are school trips literally everywhere you go.
+And the Eiffel Tower is a nightmare during the tourist season.
+Traffic jams are my personal hell and the stairs and elevators are nothing short of a traffic jam, almost claustrophobic.
+Honestly, you’re better off having a glass of wine and some cheese from a picnic basket in the park surrounding the tower.
 People usually come back to Paris, so your first visit is probably not your last.
 Get the staples out of the way, cross them out of the list and take your photos.
-Then on your next visit, you'll be able to enjoy the real Paris, explore or the nooks and crannies that aren't mentioned in tour guides.
+Then on your next visit, you’ll be able to enjoy the real Paris, explore or the nooks and crannies that aren’t mentioned in tour guides.

 What staples?
 Notre-Dame de Paris, one of the most (if not the most) recognizable gothic cathedrals in the world.
 Long time ago, the Notre-Dame already gained more popularity thanks to Walt Disney’s animated musical The Hunchback of Notre Dame.
 You could climb on top of a tower for a great view of the centre of Paris.
 But you needed to pay for that.
 Everything was free in the house of God, except for ungodly things like climbing spiral stairs for half an hour.
 But these days are gone as a consequence of the devastating fire in April 2019 and we will see how it will be after the Notre-Dame has re-opened its doors to the audience.
 A great structure fire that broke out under the roof on 15 April 2019 could not be distinguished for hours and at some stage it looked like the entire building would vanish.
 In a miraculous way they managed to end the fire and although it could be worse the impact of the blaze was pretty huge.
 The cathedral’s iconic spire and most of its roof have been destroyed and its upper walls are severely damaged.
 The French president Emmanuel Macron assured the French people and the whole word that followed the event that the cathedral would be restored.
 He initiated a fundraising campaign, which resulted in more than €1 billion of gifts, which also triggered a heated public debate.
 Some people found it scandalous that so much money could be collected for an old building while other more important issues in society like poverty cannot be solved.
 Despite the huge available financial resources it is estimated that a complete restoration will take at least twenty years.

-Speaking of The Hunchback of Notre Dame, why not pay a visit to the Disney World?
-I spent a day there like 18 years ago, I had the time of my life and wanted to go back there ever since.
-They even say you're never too old for Disney, but I don't think it applies to the theme park.
-The Louvre is another place you need to see when in Paris, well you don't really need to, but it's just one of those places that everyone cool has been to.
-Don't be scared of the lines, you can actually skip them by entering via "secret entrance" which isn't secret, there's a shopping mall underneath the museum, they're connected so you can just walk in and laugh at your fellow tourists that spend hours in lines.
+Speaking of The Hunchback of Notre Dame, why not pay a visit to Disneyland Paris (formerly known as Euro Disney)?
+I spent a day there around 18 years ago.
+I had the time of my life and wanted to go back there ever since.
+They even say you’re never too old for Disney, but I don’t think it applies to the theme park.
+The Louvre is another place you need to see when in Paris, well you don’t really need to, but it’s just one of those places that everyone cool has been to.
+Don’t be scared of the lines, you can actually skip them by entering via “secret entrance” which isn’t secret, there’s a shopping mall underneath the museum, they’re connected so you can just walk in and laugh at your fellow tourists that spend hours in lines.

 Unfortunately, there is also a dark side to Paris that emerged rather recently.
 France is a country in confusion and disorientation.
-The ongoing demonstrations of the "gilets jaunes" (yellow vests), which became increasingly nihilistic and violent are a clear manifestation of that.
+The on-going demonstrations of the gilets jaunes (yellow vests) in the past, which reached the point of being nihilistic and violent, are a clear manifestation of that.
 And then there is the impact of mass immigration, globalization, poverty and huge gaps between North and South around the world, and last but not least Islamic radicalism.
 All challenges the tolerant and free West is facing at the moment you see in an enlarged version in Paris.
 When you are born in a poor suburb of Paris, the banlieue, you are more or less doomed.
 For most people, many with immigration backgrounds, it is not easy to find a proper job and escape from the depressing and hard life in the banlieue.
 These suburbs, not only in Paris but also other big French cities, have sometimes become lawless no-go zones and fruitful soil for a career as a low-life or even a terrorist.
 On 13 November 2015 coordinated terrorist attacks killed more than 130 people in the centre of Paris.
-The day after the front cover of the French newspaper l'Equipe was very striking and powerful: completely black with only the word "l'horreur" (the horror).
-Let's hope that the City of Love will not turn into a city of hate in the long run.
+The day after the front cover of the French newspaper l’Equipe was very striking and powerful.
+It was completely black with only the word l’horreur (the horror).
+Let’s hope that the city of love will not turn into a city of hate in the long run.